 Bicknell is a very small city located in the state of Indiana.
-With a population of 2,989 people and just one neighborhood, Bicknell is the 186th largest community in Indiana.
-Much of the housing stock in Bicknell was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 3,016 people and just one neighborhood, Bicknell is the 186th largest community in Indiana.
+Bicknell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Being a small city, Bicknell does not have a public transit system used by locals to get to and from work.
+Bicknell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Bicknell in 2022 was $31,180, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $124,720 for a family of four.
+The per capita income in Bicknell in 2022 was $29,513, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $118,052 for a family of four.
 However, Bicknell contains both very wealthy and poor people as well.

 The people who call Bicknell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bicknell residents report their race to be White, followed by Asian.
-Important ancestries of people in Bicknell include German, English, Irish, Hungarian, and Norwegian.
+Important ancestries of people in Bicknell include German, English, Irish, European, and Scots-Irish.

 The most common language spoken in Bicknell is English.
 Other important languages spoken here include Polish and Tagalog.